-While still a London Borough of Sutton service, the College receives funding from the Skills Funding Agency.
+While still a London Borough of Sutton service, the College receives funding from the Greater London Authority and Education Skills Funding Agency.

 All Colleges are given targets to reach in terms of student numbers, including attracting certain disadvantaged groups of people and income from fees.